AAllred18/startup/README.md

 - [x] **Backend listens for WebSocket connection** - The backend listens for WebSocket connection for Discover and myRecipes page.
 - [x] **Frontend makes WebSocket connection** - The frontend makes WebSocket connection.
 - [x] **Data sent over WebSocket connection** - Recipe information is succesfully sent over connection.
-- [x] **WebSocket data displayed** - Recipes from Recipes page are succesfully shared to the Discover page with who it is from.
+- [x] **WebSocket data displayed** - Recipes from recipes page are succesfully shared/unshared to the Discover page with who it is from.
+The discover page updates automatically to the changes of anyone (including yourself) sharing/unsharing a recipe.
 - [x] **Application is fully functional** - My application should be fully functional.